H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 - If the underlying SPSC queue is unbounded, the resulting MPSC queue is also unbounded.
 - The theoretical performance of dLTQueue and Slotqueue has to be coupled with the theoretical performance of the underlying SPSC.

 The characteristics of these MPSC queue wrappers are summarized in @summary-of-distributed-mpscs.
 For benchmarking purposes, we use a baseline distributed SPSC introduced in @distributed-spsc in combination with the MPSC queue wrappers.
-The characteristics of the resulting MPSC queues are also shown in @summary-of-distributed-mpscs, which will be proven in @theoretical-aspects.
+The characteristics of the resulting MPSC queues are also shown in @summary-of-distributed-mpscs.//, which will be proven in @theoretical-aspects.

 #figure(
   kind: "table",